Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 # detach("package:Hmisc")
 ```

-You can remove libraries from your environment in a couple of different ways seen in the previous code chuck.
+You can remove libraries from your environment using the code from the previous code chuck.

 Table: (\#tab:hmiscshow)Summary Statistics using Hmisc